-When DSLs and Deputies take up the role they attend enhanced, Level 3, training provided through the DSCB multi-agency course and includes local inter-agency working protocols, early help and intervention, participation in child protection case conferences, supporting children in need, identifying children at risk of radicalisation, record keeping and promoting a culture of listening to children.
+When DSLs and Deputies take up the role they attend enhanced, Level 3, training provided through the Surrey SCB multi-agency course and includes local multi-agency working protocols, early help and intervention, participation in child protection case conferences, supporting children in need, identifying children at risk of radicalisation, record keeping and promoting a culture of listening to children.
 The Deputies are trained to the same standard as the Lead DSL.

-Level 3 training is undertaken at 2 yearly intervals; the DSL and Deputies in School have all undertaken this training with the DSCB.
+Level 3 training is undertaken at 2 yearly intervals; the DSL and Deputies in School have all undertaken this training (or are scheduled to do so where new to post).
 In addition, knowledge and skills are refreshed on a regular basis, at least annually, to allow the DSL to understand and keep up to date with any developments relevant to the role.
-This includes, for example, attending DSCB training, the local DSL forum group and completing on-line training.
+This includes, for example, attending Surrey SCB training and completing on-line training.

 Child protection will be part of induction for all staff (including temporary staff) and volunteers new to the School.
 This training is given as soon as he or she starts at the School or earlier where possible.
-This induction training includes this policy, the signs of abuse or neglect, the staff Code Of Conduct), the Whistleblowing Policy, Part One of KCSiE/Annex A and details about the role of the DSL.
+This induction training includes this policy, the signs of abuse or neglect, the Staff Code of Safe Practice including e-safety, the Whistleblowing Policy, Part One of KCSiE/Annex A, details about the identity and role of the DSL and Deputies, the School's Behaviour and Behaviour Management Policy and Policy for Children Missing Education.
 The DSL meets with all staff at induction and contact information (including photographs) for the DSLs is widely available throughout the School.